Rapterian/Python-Portfolio/README.md

 - Run the quiz.py file using Python.
 - Answer the questions presented on the screen by entering the corresponding letter for your choice.
 - Receive immediate feedback on whether your answer is correct or incorrect.

+Certainly!
+Here's the README for your guessing game program in the requested format:

+---

+# Number Guessing Game

+This Python program is a number guessing game where the user tries to guess a randomly chosen number within a specified range.
+It's a fun way to practice Python basics and improve your programming skills.

+*Features:*

+- Random number generation: The program generates a random number within a user-specified range.
+- User input validation: Validates user input to ensure it's a valid number.
+- Feedback: Provides feedback to the user on whether their guess is too high or too low.
+- Game statistics: Displays the number of guesses it took the user to guess the correct number and the total number of possible answers.

+*How to Play:*

+- Clone the repository to your local machine.
+- Run the `number_guessing_game.py` file using Python.
+- Enter the range of numbers within which the random number will be chosen.
+- Start guessing numbers until you guess the correct one.
+- Receive feedback on each guess and find out how many guesses it took you to win.